 Learn about yourself

-Going international means that you’ll learn a lot about yourself.
+Going global also means that you’ll learn a lot about yourself.
 Your approach to life and business has been partly formed by where you grew up and cultural influences at home.
 Some of the ways you do things fit you perfectly, some not so much.
 Seeing how others do things and think and feel about what they do, is a wonderful mirror.
 You’ll go on a voyage of self-discovery.

 Get a broader perspective on life